estape11/mender-docs/01.Get-started/06.Mender-Gateway/docs.md

 documentation for detailed information about the various settings.

 ## Systems
+!
+This feature is on beta stage and not fully tested for production enviroments.

 A System is a group of devices belonging to the same product or logical entity connected to a Mender Gateway instance.
 Devices in a System usually require coordination during the update process.
 To define a System, each device must report to the Mender Server a special inventory attribute named `mender_gateway_system_id`, containing a unique identifier for the given system.